 They are called a thermal liner sock, which suggests they should be worn under thicker warmer socks.
 But these are not just thin liner socks; they have extra padding underneath, around the toes and heel.
 They can therefore be worn on their own as a comfortable warm weather sock.
 If used as a liner sock, they would be good in extremely cold temperatures and they do fit under the EDZ boot socks.
 However, this would be fairly bulky and boots would need to have enough volume or sized up to allow for this.

 EDZ 200gsm merino base layer long sleeved crew is made from 100% superfine merino wool, is soft next to the skin and comfortable to wear.
 The crew and zip neck fit me very slightly looser than the Icebreaker Everyday 175 and 200 tops.
-It’s a good baselayer or could be used as a mid layer with a thin T-shirt underneath.
+It’s a good base layer or could be used as a mid layer with a thin T-shirt underneath.
 The arm length is perfect, even when using the thumb loops.
 I think the EDZ crew neck top is good value for merino wool, is a great hiking and everyday base layer.
+Check Amazon price here.

 EDZ merino base layer long sleeve zip neck is 100% wool for natural climate control and warmth.
 Suitable for hot and cold conditions, warmer than synthetics with awesome anti-odour properties.
 Slim fit with flat seams, dropped back and thumb slits in the cuffs.
 Machine washable, durable, fast drying and wicks moisture.
 200g weight.

 EDZ new style mid-layer.
 A thin performance 165 gsm micro-fleece with good thermal properties for efficient layering in cooler conditions, without adding bulk.
-Full length zip opening so I can regulate my temperature while walking without having to remove my pack,.
+Full length zip opening so I can regulate my temperature while walking without having to remove my pack.
 Dropped back and flat seams.
 Durable, easy to wash and quick drying.
-I think the EDZ full zip Microfleece jacket feels really soft, fits well and is sized correctly, allowing for layers under it without being baggy.
-Some people might like a chest pocket and zips on the pockets to secure items.
-Which are missing on this fleece but that would compromise the weight and comfort slightly.
 Its the nicest micro fleece I’ve worn and great for hiking or everyday wear.

 EDZ Yeti Fleece jacket combines functionality with style.
 It’s warmer than a conventional 300 fleece, despite being less bulky, and lighter with practical features including a high collar, thumb slits, cargo pockets and a dropped back.
 The sizing of the jacket is perfect for me, and the medium is large enough to wear over a base layer and a micro fleece.
 The hand warmer pockets are comfortable in general use but covered if you’re wearing a rucksack hip belt.

-You’ll need to wear a windproof jacket over the fleece to get the best out of it, but then it will probably be too warm unless you’re out extremely cold weather.
-Possible negatives: there’s no chest pocket or zips on the hand warmer pockets.
-Positives: High collar, comfortable, very warm and good looking.
-Fibre content – 100% polyester, machine washable.
 I think the EDZ Yeti fleece jacket is very cosy and I’ve taken to wearing it everyday.
 It worked well hiking in cold windy weather wild camping in Cumbria recently and felt good in the pub too.
+Check Amazon price here.